0bel/book/en/index.md

 # Knowledge precedes control.

-This book introduces **established concepts in the computer ecosystem**, so you can use them to have more control over your own computers.
+This book introduces **established concepts in the computer ecosystem** so you can use them to have more control over your own computers.

 ## What *is* IT50?